SathyasriS/SathyasriS/README.md

 - 👋 Hi, I’m @SathyasriS
-- 👀 I’m interested in Datascience, Fullstack Development
+- 👀 I'm a blogger
-- 🌱 I’m currently learning Machine learning
+- 🌱 Crafting Compelling Narratives and Unlocking Data Insights | A Passionate Content Writer and Aspiring Data Scientist
 - 📫 How to reach me @SathyasriS
 - 😄 Pronouns: She/Her